 Many alumni probably remember Ed Christman’s “What’s in a Name” orientation speech, in which he used the names of freshmen to welcome them to Wake Forest.
-“I never learned all 1,000 names, but I did do about 250,” said Christman (’51, JD ’53), who retired as chaplain in 2003.
+“I never learned all 1,000 names, but I did do about 250,” said Christman (’51, JD ’53), who retired as chaplain in 2003 and died on Dec.
+24, 2014.
 “My goal was to say that you matter enough for me do this.”
 Following is a condensed version of his 1988 speech.
 (For more on Christman’s service to Wake Forest, visit www.edchristman.com)

 What’s in a name and what’s in a place?
 Your names and your places are now connected with this name and this place.
 So let’s see if we can make some of those connections specific, bearing in mind that phonetic spelling is allowed a chaplain in an occasion like this.

 For the first time in the years that I have been here, my namesake is in the audience.
 Thirty-nine years ago I was in that audience after getting off the train with a wardrobe trunk, one of a handful of Floridians who had come to the town of Wake Forest and Wake Forest College.
 Oddly enough, that morning I ate breakfast with a person who had come on the train from the other direction, Massachusetts.
 See, I have a namesake from Massachusetts, a suburb of Boston.
 Maybe we can have breakfast.
 We might even invite the 63 Floridians and the nine other persons from the Bay State to join us.